Ham, London: Sport

 The Ham and Petersham Cricket Club was established in 1815 and cricket is still played on Ham Common.

 The Ham Polo Club is at the end of a driveway off the Petersham Road.
 Though the club has been in existence since 1926 it was in 1954 that the old orchard of Ham House was converted into a polo ground for the club.

 The Ham and Petersham Lawn Tennis Club has courts on the south avenue to Ham House in conjunction with Grey Court School.

 The former meadow land along the Thames near Ham House became the location of a King George's Field in the 1930s.
 Covering 10 acres, it provides cricket, football and tennis facilities.
 Several sports clubs and activities are based on and nearby.

 The Ham and Petersham Rifle and Pistol Club, dating from 1907 or perhaps earlier, is near Ham House, with both indoor and outdoor ranges and caters for archery, pistol and rifle shooting.

 The Kew and Ham Sports Association provides football and baseball facilities on the playing fields between Ham House and Thames Young Mariners.

 The Richmond Baseball and Softball Club plays its home games during the summer season at Connare Field and Flood Field in Ham.

-The Thames Young Mariners provides sailing, canoeing, open-water swimming and other sport and outdoor activity facilities.
+Thames Young Mariners provides sailing, canoeing, open-water swimming and other sport and outdoor activity facilities.